Secukinumab: Medical uses

 Secukinumab was not tested in pregnant women; animal studies did not show harm at relevant doses.
 The US Food and Drug Administration advises that the drug should be used in pregnant women only if the risk to the fetus is justified by the potential benefit; the European Medicines Agency (EMA) advises that women should not become pregnant while taking it.

-Secukinumab should not be given to people with active infections since it suppresses the immune system.

 In the European Union, secukinumab is indicated for the treatment of: